skip to content

 de__r de_or deer Ch deer

-naet ne_at neet Ch, neat OED = beasts, oxen
+naet ne_at naet PC1, neet Ch, neat OED = beasts, oxen

 cildre cildru chilldre Orm, children Ch children